Blog post

 These castles aren't just pretty faces – they've got stories.
 We're talking centuries of history, battles, sieges, royal intrigue, and maybe even a few ghosts.
 Find some of the best European castles for historic travel.

-Edinburgh Castle, Scotland: This castle sits atop an extinct volcano, overlooking the city of Edinburgh.
-It’s been a royal residence, a military fortress, and a prison, and it’s played a key role in Scottish history.
+• Edinburgh Castle, Scotland: This castle sits atop an extinct volcano, overlooking the city of Edinburgh.
+It has been a royal residence, a military fortress, and a prison, and it has played a pivotal role in Scottish history.

 Royal Treatment: The Best Castles to Stay In